Future Planning: Designing Places in a Climate Emergency

 - How do we work together to better protect, adapt, evaluate and maintain what we deliver?

-We are grateful to Scottish Natural Heritage’s Green Infrastructure Fund, the IUCN Urban Alliance, the members of our advisory group, and all consultees for their help thus far in bringing this event together.
+We are grateful to the following organisations, as well as the members of our advisory group, and all consultees for their help in bringing this event together.
+Learn more about our Sponsors and Lead Partner.